Find out what you must show on forms P11D and P11D(b) to declare your company's expenses, benefits and Class 1A National Insurance contributions.

 Remember that the £8,000 limit applies to the whole relocation not just to items such as qualifying expenses, benefits provide this year.
 If there were qualifying items for this director or employee last year, include them when working out whether there’s an excess over £8,000.
 For non-qualifying relocation costs, go to sections M and N of the P11D.

-Read chapter 5, appendix 7 and paragraph 32 of the 480 expenses and benefits guide for further information.
+- chapter 5 and appendix 7 of the 480 expenses and benefits guide

 Enter the additional cost of any services supplied where the contract is between you and the service supplier.